deepset-ai/haystack/docs/_src/api/api/utils.md

 **Arguments**:

-- `head`: the prediction head referenced by the metric.
+- `head`: The index of the prediction head that you are evaluating using the metric.
+In Haystack, the large majority of the models are trained from the one loss signal from a single prediction head and so default of 0 should work in most cases.
-- `save_dir`: the directory where to save the final best model, if None, no saving.
+- `save_dir`: The directory where to save the final best model.
+If you set it to None, the model will not be saved.
 - `metric`: The name of dev set metric to monitor (default: loss) which is extracted from the 0th prediction head, or a function that extracts a value from the trainer dev evaluation result.
 NOTE: This is different from the metric that is specified in the Processor which defines how to calculate one or more evaluation metric values from the prediction and target sets.
 The metric variable in this function specifies the name of one particular metric value, or it is a method to calculate that value from the result returned by the Processor metric.
-- `mode`: "min" or "max"
+- `mode`: When set to "min", training stops if the metric does not continue to decrease.
+When set to "max", training stops if the metric does not continue to increase.
-- `patience`: how many evaluations to wait after the best evaluation to stop
+- `patience`: How many evaluations with no improvement to perform before stopping training.
-- `min_delta`: minimum difference to a previous best value to count as an improvement.
+- `min_delta`: Minimum difference to a previous best value to count as an improvement.
-- `min_evals`: minimum number of evaluations to wait before using eval value
+- `min_evals`: Minimum number of evaluations to go perform before using eval value.

 <a id="early_stopping.EarlyStopping.check_stopping"></a>